 The Evangelical Chuck Swindoll criticized Catholicism citing Romans 8:1, "Therefore there is now no condemnation for those who are in Christ Jesus."
-I think a big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?
+A big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?

 Chuck Swindoll would say the word "NOW" in Romans 8:1 means that we can now be certain of our salvation from this moment forward.
-I don't think the text says that at all.
+We don't think the text says that at all.
 The word "now" means exactly that, "now."
 It does not say "from now on..."
 It says "NOW."
-I think it's important not to try to add meaning to sentences that are already perfectly clear in the Bible.
+It's important not to try to add meaning to sentences that are already perfectly clear in the Bible.